arashnm80/arashnm80.github.io/handbook/newton's-third-law.md

 ---
 layout: page
-title: "Newton's third law: Choose & Exchange"
+title: "Newton's third law: Sort, Choose, Exchange"
 ---

 > The only way of getting somewhere is to leave something behind.